Please click on the button below to download and print the application.

 With all BGA seniors, spend the last five weeks of your BGA Career getting hands-on, practical experience in a career field of your choice while getting paid

-Here is the video of our students taking thermal images of Boston's Old State House in preparation for historical, Green renovations.
+Click here for a video of our students taking thermal images of Boston's Old State House in preparation for historic Green renovations.